yedhink/bashed-on-a-feeling/README.md

 * ``↕``: you're in git repository which has been diverged

 ## installation
-in the above examples i've made use of the Hasklug nerd font, a patched variant of [Hasklig](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hasklig) and [Font Awesome](https://github.com/FortAwesome/Font-Awesome) fonts.
+in the above examples I've made use of the Hasklug nerd font, a patched variant of [Hasklig](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hasklig) and [Font Awesome](https://github.com/FortAwesome/Font-Awesome) fonts.
 **the user is required to install and use any of the nerd fonts and Font Awesome font, inorder to render those fancy symbols that i've used.**
 the simplest way to install the fonts on a Linux distro would be to :
 * choose any one of the [nerd fonts](https://github.com/ryanoasis/nerd-fonts) and the full font awesome set from this link [font awesome](https://github.com/FortAwesome/Font-Awesome/tree/master/use-on-desktop) to use it